There are millions of websites out there and you've landed on this one. I think you can do better.

-I teach a wide variety of classes, including courses on Practical Reason, 20th Century Metaethics, Philosophy of Mind, Bioethics, Environmental Ethics, Introduction to Ethics, Social and Political Philosophy, Introduction to Philosophy, and even a course on the Ethics Bowl.
+I teach a wide variety of classes: Practical Reason, Meta-Ethics, Philosophy of Mind, Free Will, Environmental Ethics, Medical Ethics, Social and Political Philosophy, and Introduction to Philosophy.

 To the right is a picture of me.
 The lack of a smile indicates that I'm a serious scholar while the background demonstrates my willingness to engage with the external world in a more concrete way.
 There might also be the implication that, like the wave behind me, I'm a force of nature.
 But a very small one.